lul29/Phys212/week-7-dielectrics-currents-and-resistances/current-and-resistance.md

 * A current is created by an electric field **inside** the conducting wire.
 This electric field is created by non-uniform distribution of charge.
 The electric field points from the + to the - of the battery.

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
-The direction of the current is traditionally be defined as the direction of the electric field so from + to -.
+The direction of the current is traditionally defined as the direction of the electric field so from + to -.
 The electron current is actually in the opposite direction as the electric field!
 </lrndesign-sidenote>